Ironirc/Nil-Safe-Send/README.md

 This makes the effect very local and controllable

 ## To be discussed
-Is it ok to globally claim underscore '_' as mehod name?
+Is it ok to claim underscore '_' as global method name?

 ## Todo
 - Look for better examples